analyst4action/SQL_Project_Data_Job_Analysis/README.md

 # Background
-My curiousity in this project as a new data analyst is in identifying which skills to focus on for ongoing learning in my role in relation to those that correspond to higher salaries and are most in-demand.
+This project is the capstone on an SQL course offered by Luke Barousse and Kelly Adams.
+I'm grateful to them for their work in preparing and teaching the course.
+[Course](https://lukebarousse.com/sql)

-I took this on as my first project associated with an SQL course offered by Luke Barousse and Kelly Adams.
-I'm grateful to both of them for the course and instruction.
-[SQL Course](https://lukebarousse.com/sql)
+My participaion in the SQL course and this project as a new data analyst was two-fold.
+First, I wanted to improve my SQL skills; and second, I wanted data-driven guidance on which skills to pursue for higher income returns in the larger job market.
+Both of my goals and expectations were accomplished in taking this course and completing this project.

 The questions I wanted to answer through my SQL queries were the following:
 1. What are the top-paying jobs for my interested roles (primarily data analyst and business analyst)?